 - Dry bag to secure valuables

-How to Stand Up Paddle Board With Your Dog: Step-by-Step Instructions
+How to Stand Up Paddle Board With Dogs: Step-by-Step Instructions

 With your dog on the board, start asking for behaviors like sit, down and stay.
 Reward them with a treat each time your dog does what they’re told.
 Those commands will come in handy later!